cython/cython/docs/src/userguide/source_files_and_compilation.rst

 other ways like using the ``CFLAGS`` environmental variable.

-These macros are set automatically by Cython to sensible default values unless you chose to explicitly override them, so they are a tool for advanced users and most users can happily ignore them.
-Not all combinations of macros are compatible or tested, and some change the default of other macros.
-They are list below in rough order from most important to least important:
+These macros are set automatically by Cython to sensible default values unless you chose to explicitly override them, so they are a tool that most users can happily ignore.
+Not all combinations of macros are compatible or tested, and some change the default value of other macros.
+They are listed below in rough order from most important to least important:

 ``CYTHON_LIMITED_API``
-    Turns on Cython's experimental Limited API support, meaning that one compiled binary can be used across many Python interpreter versions (at the cost of some performance).
+    Turns on Cython's experimental Limited API support, meaning that one compiled module can be used by many Python interpreter versions (at the cost of some performance).
     At this stage many features do not work in the Limited API.
 If you use this macro you should also set the macro ``Py_LIMITED_API`` to be the version hex for the minimum Python version you want to support (>=3.7).  ``0x03070000`` will support